 Expedition: Plan prepare and undertake a 2 day, 1 night venture It is then necessary to undertake a further 3 months in either the Service, Skills or Physical Recreation Section.

-The Duke of Edinburgh's Silver award is normally taken at LRGS in the Fifth Year (15+), however Sixth Formers may apply.
+The Duke of Edinburgh's Silver award is normally taken at LRGS in Year 11, but Sixth Formers may apply.
 It is also not necessary to have done the Duke of Edinburgh's Bronze Award previously, although more work is required.
 Requirements:

 Service: 6 months